vincepr/rs_file_tree/README.md

 ```
 ![Demo gif](./demo_file_tree.gif)

+## Building it yourself:
+- with rust and cargo installed run: `cargo build --release --package main-unix`
+- afterwards one can copy the binary from: `target/release/main-unix`

 # Notes for my future self
 ## Configuring multi-workspace structure with cargo Rust
 ### creating the project structure
 ```